Schedule 2 Authorised Disability Services

 The TAC authorises the provision of Private Rental Brokerage services to be an authorised disability service.

-l.
+j.
 Respite services

-Respite services is a client service intended to provide limited breaks for a client from his/her regular support routine and maintain the continuation of the primary informal support relationship between a client, the client's family and carer.
+Respite services is a client service intended to provide limited breaks for a client from their regular support routine and maintain the continuation of the primary informal support relationship between a client, the client's family and carer.

 Respite services can be provided to clients who are eligible to receive disability services and who are in receipt of a significant level of care and support from a carer or family member residing within the same household.